maxmind/dev-site/content/geoip/geolite2-free-geolocation-data.md

         <th>Use case</th>
       </tr>
       <tr>
-        <td><code>[GeoLite Country web service](https://dev.maxmind.com/geoip/docs/databases/city-and-country/) <br> * Some fields listed in this documentation are not present in GeoLite.
-Check the description of the fields.</code></td>
+        <td>[GeoLite Country web service](https://dev.maxmind.com/geoip/docs/databases/city-and-country/) <br> * Some fields listed in this documentation are not present in GeoLite.
+Check the description of the fields.</td>
         <td>Geolocation at the country-level for analytics, content customization, or compliance use cases in territories that are not disputed.</td>
       </tr>

       <tr>
-        <td><code>[GeoLite City web service](https://dev.maxmind.com/geoip/docs/databases/city-and-country/) <br> * Some fields listed in this documentation are not present in GeoLite.
-Check the description of the fields.
+        <td>[GeoLite City web service](https://dev.maxmind.com/geoip/docs/databases/city-and-country/) <br> * Some fields listed in this documentation are not present in GeoLite.
+Check the description of the fields.</td>
-</code></td>
         <td>Geolocation down to the city or postal code for analytics and content customization.
 Also includes the autonomous system number and autonomous system organization.<br>

-*Please note*: The free GeoLite City is considerably less accurate than the paid GeoIP City data, and is not recommended for commercial use cases.</td>
+**Please note**: The free GeoLite City is considerably less accurate than the paid GeoIP City data, and is not recommended for commercial use cases.</td>
 </tr>
     </tbody>
   </table>